simonbogh/Deep-Reinforcement-Learning-Course-Udacity/Project 2 - Continuous Control with DDPG Agent/README.md

 **Training the agent**

-Before training the agent, hyperparameters can be set in **ddpg_agent.py**.
-If you want to change the neural network, do so in **ddpg_model.py**.
+Before training the agent, hyper-parameters can be set in **ddpg_agent.py**.
+If you want to change the neural networks for the actor and critic, do so in **ddpg_model.py**.

 To start training the agent run the following command:

     $ python train_ddpg_agent.py